ajtomato/Go.Documentation/README.md

     }

 If a type exists only to implement an interface and will never have exported methods beyond that interface, there is no need to export the type itself.

+#### The blank identifier

+If an assignment requires multiple values on the left side, but one of the values will not be used by the program, a blank identifier on the left-hand-side of the assignment avoids the need to create a dummy variable and makes it clear that the value is to be discarded.